lahcenboukbir/To-Do-List/README.md

 ## Dependencies

-- [Font Awesome 6.5.1](https://fontawesome.com/): Used for the delete icon.
+- [Font Awesome 6.5.1](https://fontawesome.com/):  Used for styling icons, including the to-do list icon.

 ## How to Contribute